-What You Don’t Know About B2B Subscription-Based Business Models
+What You Don’t Know About B2B Subscription Business Model

 Netflix.
 Amazon Pantry.
 Bark Box.

 Gone are the days when “subscription” meant the Saturday Evening Post or the Columbia House Tape Club.
 Today, B2B subscription-based business models are all about empowering customers and increasing sales.
 It’s about cross-selling, upselling, and boosting customer retention.
 It’s about profit and sustainable business growth.